saucelabs/sauce-docs/docs/api-testing/test-reports.md

 ## What You'll Need
-* An exsting test that you've already run.
+* An existing test that you've already run.
 For instructions on setting up a test and accessing your results, see [API Testing Quickstart](/api-testing/quickstart).

 ## Test Outcome Report Breakdown